How it works

 What costs are involved?

-After you’ve reviewed your Whole House Plan with your Retrofit Coordinator you will be sent a Client Services Agreement (CSA) which outlines any additional costs before work can begin on your retrofit – typically a Building Performance Specification and any technical reports needed for contractors to quote.
-This can cost up to £500.
+After you’ve reviewed your Whole House Plan with your Retrofit Coordinator and decided which measures to progress with, you will be sent a Client Services Agreement (CSA).
+The CSA outlines any additional costs before work can begin on your retrofit project.

 How to get started